rubymonsters/ruby-for-beginners/04_dont_believe.md

   what a hash is, how it can be used, and why it is useful.
 We do mention the new syntax, and explain why we do not use it.

-* We purposefully ignore tons of language features, such as lambdas, splats, class level methods, class variables, and so on in our beginners groups for quite a while.
+* We purposefully ignore tons of language features, such as for and while loops, lambdas, splats, class level methods, class variables, and so on in our beginners groups for quite a while.
 Our goal is to get to the point where you can write a simple Sinatra application while fully understanding everything you use in terms of Ruby language features.
 We found this is the point where it starts getting more and more exciting for most students: You can now build their own web applications, and understand what you're doing.
   For this, many language features simply aren't required.

 * We use the test framework that is integrated into Ruby on Rails, instead of RSpec, another, more modern framework that is preferred by many (but not all)